 Sir Jean Etienne Moi Lin Ah Chuen (1911- 1991)

 In 1931, at the age of 20, Jean Etienne Moi Lin Ah Chuen decided to set up his own retail shop, ABC Store, at 18 Queen Street in Port Louis.
-He brought in the best groceries, foodstuffs and wines to offer to his customers.
-He quickly built up a very good reputation.
+He brought in the best groceries, foodstuffs and wines to offer to his customers and quickly built up a very good reputation.
 Soon after, he undertook his own imports and set up a wholesale distribution of his food products around the island.

-He was very involved in the social and cultural activities of his community, becoming the youngest President of Chinese Chamber of Commerce at the age of 31.
+He was very involved in the social and cultural activities of his community, becoming the youngest President of the Chinese Chamber of Commerce at the age of 31.
 He was a co-founder of the Chinese Daily News and was very well-regarded by the Chinese as well as the business community.
 He was also quite active in the Chinese Catholic Mission as well as setting up a Chinese voluntary defence corps during the Second World War.

 In 1948, his hard work and initiatives were recognized by the British Colonial Government who nominated him to sit as a member of the Legislative Council to represent the Chinese community.
 Later on, he participated in the parliamentary General Elections and got elected.